 But to return to my original point, a real reading expert would, by definition, not demonstrate the kinds of misconceptions that Calkins exhibits.
 Although they are somewhat technical, they are not nitpicky little points.
-On the contrary, they are huge, major errors, totally unacceptable for the head of a reading program who holds an named chair at an Ivy League university and has her work used in thousands of classrooms across the country.
+On the contrary, they are huge, fundamental errors, totally unacceptable for the head of a reading program who holds an named chair at an Ivy League university and has her work used in thousands of classrooms across the country.
 But they certainly do help explain why the conversation surrounding phonics so often devolves into nonsense.
 Columbia may have its institutional dysfunctions (having worked an admin job there for two years, I saw plenty of them up close), but this is frankly an embarrassment.

 I do acknowledge that I am basing my assessment of Calkins’s work primarily on one example from one book, plucked more or less by chance.
 (Although, for the record, the internet is filled with people accusing her of educational malpractice; there’s even a teacher’s group in the Bronx calling for her arrest.)
 However, there are such things as canary-in-the-coal mine statements that offer remarkably accurate insight into someone’s true level of knowledge.
 In some cases, they reveal almost instantaneously whether someone knows their stuff or is just faking.
 It’s also true that if you just sit back and let people talk (or write), they’ll usually show you who they are pretty quickly.